Connor-R/NSBL/processing/README.md

-# NSBL/db_backups
+# NSBL/processing
-Scripts to process the data after it has been scraped
+Scripts for post-processing after the data has been scraped